tohfaakib/MobileProxy/README.md

 ## Credit

-Made this python script from a javascript code I found with some adjustament.
-Original link: https://mobileproxy.space/en/pages/configuring-the-e3372h-320-modem-to-work-with-mobile-proxies.html
+Made this python script with some adjustament from a javascript code I found here, https://mobileproxy.space/en/pages/configuring-the-e3372h-320-modem-to-work-with-mobile-proxies.html